 My name is Tim Rupprecht and I’m a computer engineer.
 I made this website to share my thoughts with professional circles in Boston, in the United States, and in the tech world.

-All potential employers can download a resume from the resume page.
+All potential employers can download a curriculum vitae from the resume page.

 I was born in 1994 in Syracuse, NY, where many of the people pronounce their city’s name as “Sara-cuse.”
 I went to a local private high school and played ultimate frisbee in my free time with friends.
 I was on the editorial board of the school’s literary magazine and played trombone in the high school jazz band.
 My senior year calculus teacher suggested that I might want to consider engineering as a career choice – I had already been accepted into Northeastern University with the intent of majoring in Criminal Justice – I thanked him and I turned the advice over in my head for the rest of the year.
 Two weeks prior to my NEU orientation date I finally made the switch to computer engineering.